Goralive/front-end-practice/README.md

 `sticky` - position element.
 Element will go down along with container.

 ### Transitions

 `transition` - looks fun.
 Transition properties in defined order.
 You can specify property name, duration, timing function, delay\
 `transition-timing-function` - `easy-in`

+### Flexbox

+Flexbox - distribute content in a container. flexible elements In flex bos there is two axis main and cross.
+`flex-direction` - default axess diraction is row.
+From left to right.
+`justify-content` - move elements in container (start,end,center, space-between, around) `flex-wrap` - elements can align on multiple lines if set value to wrap `align-items` - working with y horizonal